Battenfeld Technologies Inc. sent the Caldwell Lead Sled 3 and other accessories to review.

 So how well does the Caldwell Lead Sled 3 do when it comes to improving your overall shooting experience?
 With varying weight amounts of 25-pound lead shot bags utilized from 50 pounds all the way up to 100 pounds, I soon found out.

-Long guns utilized in this test were the all new Henry Arms Lever Action Rare Carbine in .410 (while shooting shotgun slugs for groups, and coming up in a future review), an old Russian Mosin Nagant surplus rifle, and a vintage Savage 4C bolt action .22 rifle.
+Long guns utilized in this test were the all new Henry Arms Lever Action Carbine in .410 (while shooting shotgun slugs for groups), an old Mosin Nagant surplus rifle, and a vintage Savage 4C bolt action .22 rifle.

 Adjustments for elevation were simple to make with the front adjustment wheel.
 For windage adjustments, I just nudged the rest left or right and was locked on target.

 For the lever action shooter, I found I had to cycle the weapon by tilting up the action between shots, but that’s sort of expected.
 For a pump action weapon, you would have to remove the weapon between each shot.